-Data Science in the Digital Insurance World
+Data Science in Insurance

 Data science in insurance has come a long way from the days of punch cards and floppy disks to the modern data collection capabilities of analyzing thousands of gigabytes per second.
 Paired with the right software, insurers can use advanced data science to score risk in real-time, increase profit, and improve pricing models.